osequi/cljs/META.md

 - Clojure is a cult
 - Of people disappointed by the existing chaos in programming
 - The creator was on the brink on giving up, when took a sabbatical, and created Clojure on its own money
-- Since then is the leader / benevolent dictator
+- Since then he is the leader / benevolent dictator

 ## Resources